ncsa/Delta_doc/docs/source/running_jobs/index.rst

      --cpus-per-task=4 --mem=16g \
      --pty bash

-single core with 20GB of memory, with one task on a A40 gpu node
+Single Core with 20GB of Memory, with One Task on a A40 GPU Node
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block::